milon27/dirzzle-kit-error/readme.md

 > then run all the migrations got this error? migrator tool suppose to handle this right? isn't it a bug?

 ![error screenshot](error.png)

+## Answer:

+we made the field non nullable, but on Delete we try to put set null, that's why got the error